gsathya/gsathya.github.io/content/blog/type-system/type-system.md

   - Forget
   - React
   - Compiler
-description: "The post describes how the type system of th React compiler is implemented and used"
+description: "The post describes how the type system of the React compiler is implemented and used"
 ---

 {%- css %}{% include "public/css/message-box.css" %}{% endcss %}